 Technology has advanced beyond the capability of humans to absorb and utilise data.
 In mining, everything from hard hats to haul trucks create a tsunami of valuable information, but the value of this data is not being realised by most companies.
 The problem is not lack of data, rather the opposite, and every new piece of technology introduces more valuable, but largely uncontrolled data to a mine site.

 The report, Productivity in Mining: Now Comes the Hard Part, by Ernst Young, posits that one of the major battles mining companies face is “The Integration Gap.”
 In the report they discuss how The Integration Gap, or uncontrolled data silos, are one of modern mining’s greatest challenges.
 They discuss the importance of building an integrated “single source of the truth.”
 Importantly, the report highlights that only with good data can companies understand what good performance looks like, and companies that successfully use their data, outperform their peers by 20 percent.

 Spreadsheets ARE NOT a Database

-This means multi-million and in some cases billion dollar operations are being propped up by spreadsheets, and rely on the person who makes the calculations in the spreadsheet to be completely free of error.
-It also provides that the spreadsheet doesn’t crash, a likely possibility when dealing with documents of this size.
+This means multi-million and in some cases multi-billion dollar operations are propped up by spreadsheets, and rely on the person who makes the calculations in the spreadsheet to be completely free of error.
+It also assumes that the spreadsheet won’t crash, a likely possibility when dealing with documents of this size.
 Thus, the spreadsheet always needs to be in the hands of an expert in the event of a miscalculation or a crash.

 So what happens if that person isn't onsite or is on holiday?